 “What the %!#& Have I Done to Myself?”: Why Cursing during the Storytelling Process Is Perfectly Normal

 It’s almost midnight, and the tea on my bedside nightstand has grown cold, while the computer on my lap has grown very, very hot.
-Like most of us who work during the day, I only have either early in the morning or deep into the dark recesses of the night to write my book.
+Like most of us who work during the day, I only have either early in the morning or deep into the dark recesses of the night to work on my story.
 The effort to stay awake is met with lots and lots of black tea and a hunk of something sweet to keep the blood pumping.

-This book is a little different in that I did not follow the advice I usually give other writers and storytellers but instead wrote a shoddy, undetailed outline of what I wanted to happen throughout the pages.
+This story is a little different in that I did not follow the advice I usually give other writers and storytellers but instead wrote a shoddy, undetailed outline of the story I wanted to tell.
 And then, without another glance in the rearview mirror, I pressed the pedal to the metal and started writing only to realize about one-third of the way through that the outline wasn’t good enough to follow . . . a complete dead end.

 Which leads me to here—right this very moment—cradling the cold cup of tea in my hands and staring at my computer screen with what can only be clichédly described as a heavy stone of dread in my gut and the accompanying thoughts: